meilisearch/specifications/text/0028-indexing-csv.md

 Also, in order to boost write performance CSV data format is more suited than JSON for consequent datasets, as keys are not duplicated for every document.

+#### Summary Key Points

+- The header of the csv payload allows to name the attributes and type them.
+- `text/csv` Content-Type header is now supported.
+- The error cases have been strengthened and completed.
+See Errors part.

 ### II.
 Motivation

 We want to provide our users with an always improved usage experience.
 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple data format, well known, to use.
 Thus, give them more versatility at the data source choices for the indexing (add and update) step.